California Kaiser Mental Health Workers Launch Strike; Problems 'Keep Getting Worse'

 More than 4,000 Kaiser Permanente mental health professionals in California launched a five-day strike on Monday at Kaiser facilities across the state.

 Psychologists, social workers, psychiatric nurses, addiction specialists and others represented by the National Union of Healthcare Workers say that Kaiser mental health clinics are severely understaffed, forcing some to work after hours to serve more patients.
-Meanwhile, they say, patients are forced to wait as long as two months or more for follow-up appointments because of inadequate staffing.
+Meanwhile, they say, patients are forced to wait as long as two months for follow-up appointments because of inadequate staffing.

 "We're striking because the problems that plague Kaiser's mental health system keep getting worse," said Kenneth Rogers, a Kaiser psychologist, in a statement.